ap--/python-seabreeze/docs/source/index.rst

 - libseabreeze_ - github clone of the C library. *internal use only* (has pre-built libraries if you know what you're doing)
 - python-seabreeze-feedstock_ - anaconda feedstock for automated package deployment. *internal use only*
 - yaqd-seabreeze_ - A seabreeze interface for the `yaq instrument control framework`_
+- SpectraSorter_ - Software for droplet sorting based on the analysis of high-speed spectrophotometer (OceanFX) measurements (written in C#, not using python-seabreeze)

 .. _`python-seatease by @jonathanvanschenck`: https://github.com/jonathanvanschenck/python-seatease
 .. _`python-seabreeze-server by @jonathanvanschenck`: https://github.com/jonathanvanschenck/python-seabreeze-server